ScholarEval: Research Idea Evaluation Grounded in Literature: Experiments and Results

-\textbf{\system eliminates reference invalidity.} As shown in \autoref{tab:ref-invalid}, only \system variants achieve 0\% \metricpillblue{ Reference Inv. $\downarrow$} in our evaluation.
-As previously stated, baseline rates represent lower bounds.
-However, a manual audit of a sample of outputs (see \Sref{app:manual-audit}) indicates that up to 80\% of Llama-3.3-70B citations are hallucinated in certain evaluations.
-Even GPT-4o-search-preview and o4-mini-deep-research are not immune, with at least 1\% of cited references not existing.
+\textbf{\system eliminates reference invalidity.} \hnm{As shown in \autoref{tab:ref-invalid}, \system variants and DR-Tulu achieve 0\% \metricpillblue{ Reference Inv. $\downarrow$} in our evaluation, while OpenAI Deep Research exhibits a similarly low invalidity rate of 1\%, reflecting that information attribution has become increasingly robust in modern research-oriented systems.} As previously stated, baseline rates represent lower bounds.
+However, a manual audit of a sample of outputs (see \autoref{app:manual-audit}) indicates that up to 80\% of Llama-3.3-70B citations are hallucinated in certain evaluations.
 Our audit also uncovers subtler failures, including misattributed authors and claims that are inconsistent with the cited sources.
-These patterns align with findings from recent evaluations of deep research systems \citep{li2025reportbenchevaluatingdeepresearch}. \system eliminates these issues, ensuring that all citations resolve to valid, traceable sources.
+These patterns align with findings from recent evaluations of deep research systems \citep{li2025reportbenchevaluatingdeepresearch}.
+In contrast, \system eliminates these issues entirely, ensuring that all citations resolve to valid, traceable sources.

-\textbf{Quality of \system evaluations exceeds that of deep research.} We compare \system{}$_{\text{Claude}}$ to the strongest baseline, o4-mini-deep-research based on the metrics \metricpillblue{ Evidence}, \metricpillblue{ Act} and \metricpillblue{ Depth}.
-Results in \autoref{fig:pairwise} indicate that \system{}$_{\text{Claude}}$ is consistently better at giving evidence-based evaluations, making actionable suggestions to improve the research idea, as well as giving sufficient details and deeply engaging with the literature it cites.
+\textbf{Quality of \system evaluations exceeds that of deep research \hnm{systems}.} We compare \system{}$_{\text{Claude}}$ to the two strong baselines, \hnm{OpenAI Deep Research and DR Tulu} based on the metrics \metricpillblue{ Evidence}, \metricpillblue{ Act} and \metricpillblue{ Depth}.
+Results in \autoref{tab:pairwise-comparison} indicate that \system$_{\text{Claude}}$ is consistently better \hnm{than both} at giving evidence-based evaluations, making actionable suggestions to improve the research idea, as well as giving sufficient details and deeply engaging with the literature it cites.
 Our user study detailed in \Sref{sec:expert-eval} further corroborates these results by the preference of human users.